Constrained Form-Finding of Tension-Compression Structures using Automatic Differentiation: Numerical validation

 \subsection{Auxiliary trails in 2D}

 Self-stressed structures are not subjected to external loads and are support-free.
-Here, a 2D self-stressed spoke wheel was modeled such that its perimeter is entirely in tension and the internal spokes in compression (Figure \ref{fig:tensegrity}).
-A parametric study was carried out where we progressively increased the number of optimization parameters as we incremented the number of sides on the perimeter of the wheel in steps of size $2^n$, where $n\in\{2,...,8\}$.
-Equation \ref{opt_problem} was minimized with the L-BFGS algorithm \cite{nocedal_updatingquasinewton_1980}.
+Here, we model a 2D self-stressed tensegrity wheel such that its perimeter is entirely in tension and the internal spokes in compression (Figure \ref{fig:tensegrity}).
+We carry out a parametric study where we progressively increased the number of optimization parameters as we incremented the number of sides on the perimeter of the wheel in steps of size $2^n$, where $n\in\{2,...,8\}$.
+Equation \ref{opt_problem} is minimized with the L-BFGS algorithm \cite{nocedal_updatingquasinewton_1980}.
+For each configuration, the topological diagram of the wheel comprises $2^{n+1}$ nodes and $2^{n+1} - 0.5(2^n)$ edges, of which $1.5(2^n)$ are deviation edges and the remainder, the edges of the auxiliary trails.
+We consider the force in every deviation edge an optimization parameter in $\optimizationvariables$ and test FD with four different step sizes $h$, three orders of magnitude apart, $h\in\{1\times10^{-3},1\times10^{-6},1\times10^{-9},1\times10^{-12}\}$.
+All the wheel experiments converge by satisfying the condition $\penaltyoutput\leq\convergencethreshold$ in Equation \ref{eq:optimization_convergence}.

-For each configuration, the topological diagram of the wheel comprised $2^{n+1}$ nodes and $2^{n+1} - 0.5(2^n)$ edges, of which $1.5(2^n)$ are deviation edges and the remainder, the edges of the auxiliary trails.
-The force in every deviation edge was considered an optimization parameter.
-While AD and FD saw similar performance when $n<4$, the optimization time using FD surged exponentially as the number of parameters grew (see Figure \ref{fig:wheel_time}).
-When the number of parameters was the greatest (384), solving the constrained form-finding problem with AD gradients took only about 3.0\% of the time it took using the FD approximation.
+While AD and FD show comparable performance when $n<4$, the total time for convergence with FD surges as the number of optimization parameters increases, irrespective of the step size $h$ (see Figure \ref{fig:wheel_time}).
+When the number of parameters is the highest ($n=8$, 384 parameters), form-finding the tensegrity wheel with AD gradients takes only 2.1\% of the time it took to do so with the best FD performance (1.32 vs. 64.55 seconds, when $h=1\times10^{-9}$).
+In contrast, the AD convergence time scales linearly with the total number of parameters.

+Figures \ref{fig:wheel_time} and \ref{fig:wheel_iters} expose the effect that changing the value of $h$ has on the convergence with FD.
+The computation time with FD for a single iteration is equivalent for all the values of $h$ we tested.
+However, if $h$ is too large ($h=1\times10^{-3}$) or too small ($h=1\times10^{-12}$), then convergence with FD for this tensegrity structure is slower because the optimizer needs more iterations to reach an optimal solution for $\optimizationvariables$ due to an inaccurate approximation of the gradient $\gradientvalue$.
+For example, the optimizer requires 5 and 41 more iterations than AD to solve a tensegrity wheel with $n=8$, when $h=1\times10^{3}$ and $h=1\times10^{-12}$ respectively.